Vermintide-Mod-Framework/Vermintide-Mod-Builder/README.md

 ## Vermintide Mod Builder

-I made a script to ease the ever-growing pain of creating and rebuilding mods and compiled it into a 30 megabytes executable for ease of use.
+I made a script to ease the ever-growing pain of creating and rebuilding mods and compiled it into a 30mb executable for ease of use.
 The executable is the full [Node.js](https://nodejs.org/en/) enviroment and the script uses [gulp](https://gulpjs.com/) which is like make for javascript.
 Compiled with [pkg](https://github.com/zeit/pkg).